 Contribution of ROS and metabolic status to neonatal and adult CD8+ T cell activation

-Supporting paper: Sánchez-Villanueva, José Antonio and Rodríguez-Jorge, Otoniel and Ramírez-Pliego, Oscar and Rosas Salgado, Gabriela and Abou-Jaoudé, Wassim and Hernandez, Céline and Naldi, Aurélien and Thieffry, Denis and Santana, María Angélica (2019).
-Contribution of ROS and metabolic status to neonatal and adult CD8+ T cell activation.
-PLOS ONE.
-10.1371/journal.pone.0226388
+Author(s): Sánchez-Villanueva, José Antonio and Rodríguez-Jorge, Otoniel and Ramírez-Pliego, Oscar and Rosas Salgado, Gabriela and Abou-Jaoudé, Wassim and Hernandez, Céline and Naldi, Aurélien and Thieffry, Denis and Santana, María Angélica

 Summary: